Abdulmohsen Al-Bassam

-Background

-Abdulmohsen Hamad Al-Bassam was born on December 12, 1948, in Unayzah, Saudi Arabia.
-He graduated from King Faisal Air Academy in Riyadh (Bachelor of Science in Air Science) and was a Fighter pilot at the Royal Saudi Air Force.
-He later served as the Air Force Attache at the Embassy of Saudi Arabia in London, United Kingdom.
-He is married and he has 2 sons and 3 daughters.
+He was born on December 12, 1948, in Unayzah, Saudi Arabia.

+He graduated from King Faisal Air Academy in Riyadh (Bachelor of Science in Air Science) and was a fighter pilot with the Royal Saudi Air Force.
-Experience

 Selected in April 1985, he served as the back-up payload specialist for STS-51-G Discovery (June 17–24, 1985) on which Arabsat-1B was deployed.
-With the conclusion of this flight on June 24, 1985, he retired from active duty as a payload specialist.
+With the conclusion of this flight, he retired from active duty as a payload specialist.
 He later served as the Air Force Attache at the Embassy of Saudi Arabia in London, United Kingdom.

+He is married and has two sons and three daughters.